dolittle-obsolete/cli/Documentation/contributing/developing.md

     }
 }
 ```

-When you've got all this setup, you simply run `npm link` to get it linked.
-This will create a symbolic link for the tool that is very handy when developing.

 {{% notice info %}}
 By convention, the [args](https://www.npmjs.com/package/args) package used that handles all the commands and sub-commands is looking
 for everything to be in the same place as the root tool itself.
 That means you can't have sub-commands in sub folders.
 The JS files even
 has to follow the convention expected and be named as the expected binary; e.g. `dolittle-create.js`.
 {{% /notice %}}

+When you've got all this setup, you simply build the it with `npm run-script build` and then run `npm link` to get it linked.
+This will create a symbolic link for the tool that is very handy when developing.

+Then you run `npm install` to update the cli tool locally and then you're ready to go!